A two-day climb of Monte Paradiso (4,061 m)

 Day 1 — Ascent to the Federico Chabod mountain hut (2,750 m)

-We’ll meet in the morning in Valsavarenche, a few kilometres before Pont, at the start of the path leading to the Chabod mountain hut.
+We’ll meet in the morning in Chamonix for go to Valsavarenche, a few kilometres before Pont, at the start of the path leading to the Chabod mountain hut.

 After checking equipment and a safety/pace briefing, we begin the ascent to the refuge.